-THE UNIVERSITY OF TORONTO SCARBOROUGH Department of Psychology PSYD51: Current Topics in Perception, Winter 2018 1.0 CALENDAR DESCRIPTION The course provides an intensive examination of selected topics in recent research on perception.
+THE UNIVERSITY OF TORONTO SCARBOROUGH Department of Psychology

+PSYD51: Current Topics in Perception, Winter 2020

+1.0 CALENDAR DESCRIPTION

+The course provides an intensive examination of selected topics in recent research on perception.
 Topics may include research in vision, action, touch, hearing and multisensory integration.
 Selected readings will cover psychological and neuropsychological findings, neurophysiological results, synaesthesia and an introduction to the Bayesian mechanisms of multisensory integration.

+2.0 COURSE INFORMATION

+Prerequisite: PSYB51H3 and [(PSYB01H3) or (PSYB04H3) or PSYB70H3] and [PSYB07H3 or STAB22H3 or STAB23H3] and [[0.5 credit from the PSYC50-series of courses] or NROC64H3] Exclusion: PSYD54H3 Class meeting time: Tuesdays between 3 pm and 5 pm, Room SW 316

+3.0 INSTRUCTOR CONTACT INFORMATION

+Instructor: Prof. Jonathan Cant [email: jonathan.cant@utoronto.ca (please put PSYD51 in the subject line of any emails); office hours: Thursdays between 2 - 4 pm (SW 411)]

+4.0 ONLINE COURSE RESOURCES

+Quercus: https://q.utoronto.ca/

-2.0 COURSE INFORMATION Prerequisite: PSYB51H3 and [[0.5 credit from the PSYC50-series of courses] or NROC64H31 Exclusion: PSYD54H3 Class meeting time: Wednesdays between 1 pm and 3 pm, Room SW 316 3.0 INSTRUCTOR CONTACT INFORMATION Instructor: Prof. Jonathan Cant [email: jonathan.cant@utoronto.ca (please put PSYD51 in the subject line of any emails); office hours: Thursdays between 1 - 3 pm (SW 411)] 4.0 ONLINE COURSE RESOURCES Blackboard: https://portal.utoronto.ca/webapps/portal/frameset.jsp Blackboard and Peer Scholar will be used as the main online resources for this course.
-All important course-related information (e.g. announcements, syllabus, class schedule, assignment information, message boards, grades) will be available via Black Board.
-Peer Scholar will be used as an online peer assessment tool, and part of your final grade will come from writing assignments done via this website (see below for more detailed information).
-You will be able to access Peer Scholar directly from Blackboard.
-5.0 DETAILED COURSE DESCRIPTION The purpose of this seminar course is to introduce you to a select number of research areas that are currently receiving a great deal of attention in the visual cognitive neuroscience/psychology community.
-We will be focusing on research conducted using functional magnetic resonance imaging (fMRI), a modern brain-imaging technique used to study the structure and function of the brain (although, time permitting, we may cover research using neuropsychological and behavioural techniques as well).
-Specifically, we will be covering the following topics: a) visual object perception/recognition, b) visual face perception/recognition, c) visual body perception/recognition, and d) visual scene perception/recognition.
+Quercus and Peer Scholar will be used as the main online resources for this course.
+All important course-related information (e.g. announcements, syllabus, class schedule, assignment information, message boards, grades) will be available via Quercus.
+Peer Scholar will be used as an online peer assessment tool, and part of your final grade will come from writing assignments done via Peer Scholar (see below for more detailed information).
+You will be able to access Peer Scholar directly from Quercus.

+5.0 DETAILED COURSE DESCRIPTION

+The purpose of this course is to introduce you to a number of research areas that are currently receiving a great deal of attention in visual cognitive neuroscience and psychology.
+We will be focusing on research conducted using functional magnetic resonance imaging (fMRI), a brain-imaging technique used to study the structure and function of the brain (time permitting, we may cover research using neuropsychological and behavioural techniques as well).
+Specifically, we will be covering: a) visual object perception/recognition, b) visual face perception/recognition, c) visual body perception/recognition, and d) visual scene perception/recognition.
 The knowledge gained in these four research areas will be used as a springboard to review research in a final topic, that of visual cortical organization.
 Specifically, we will examine research focusing on whether the visual system is organized in a category-specific (i.e. one brain area is specialized for one type of visual processing) or distributed manner (i.e. multiple brain areas take part in multiple types of visual processing).

-Class discussions and presentations of research in these areas will focus mainly on the following topics: - a) What is the research hypothesis of each experiment? - b) What is the experimental design(s) and data analysis technique(s) used in each experiment?
-What are some strengths and weaknesses of these designs and techniques? - c) Are the claims made in each experiment justified by the data used to support them? - d) What are some of the main theories dominating each research area? - e) What are some strengths and weaknesses of each theory? - f) What are some future directions for each research area?
+Class discussions and presentations of research in these areas will focus mainly on the following topics:

+a) What is the research hypothesis of each experiment?

+b) What is the experimental design(s) and data analysis technique(s) used in each experiment?
+What are some strengths and weaknesses of these designs and techniques?

+- c) Are the claims made in each experiment justified by the data used to support them? - d) What are some of the main theories dominating each research area? - e) What are some strengths and weaknesses of each theory? - f) What are some future directions for each research area?